Mount Olive has several small groups which meet during the program year. Newcomers are always welcome.

 |Monday Book Group|

 Traditionally, Fellowship Tables have been groups of seven to nine adults that meet three or more times during the program year to share a meal and fellowship in homes.
-In recent years, we have added Restaurant Tables, a group that has their meals in restaurants, and Family Fellowship Tables for families with young children.
-Once again, this year there will be three options for Fellowship Tables.
+In recent years, we have added Restaurant Tables, a group that has their meals in restaurants.
+Once again, this year there will be both options for Fellowship Tables.
 These groups are all a great way to branch out, meet new people, and bond with long-time friends without a huge time commitment.

 Men’s Discipleship Group